 Less Than Significant Impact.
-The SCUSD holds jurisdiction over land use planning and development on the project site.
-No changes to the existing land use is proposed on the project site.
-Therefore, the project would maintain the existing land uses and the project's impacts would be less than significant.
+The SCUSD holds jurisdiction over land use planning and development on their school sites.
+No changes to the General Plan land use designations or zoning regulations are proposed with the project.
+Therefore, the project would maintain the existing land uses and thus will be consistent with the General Plan designations and the Zoning Codes of the City.
+Thus, impacts would be less than significant.